ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 To exit and stop using the model, use Ctrl+C. At exit, a few timing parameters are printed by llama.cpp from the execution of the model on your Arm CPU.

-For example, you should see something similar to below:
+For example, you might see something similar to below:

 ```output
 llama_print_timings:        load time =     854.62 ms